SenikovMikhail/SenikovMikhail/README.md

-How to contact with me: Just send email to senikov_mikhail@mail.ru
+<br>How to contact with me: Just send email to senikov_mikhail@mail.ru

 My education:  Moscow State Technical University of Radio Engineering, Electronics and Automation (MGTU MIREA).